hannguyen18/The-Discovery-of-Handwashing/README.md

 # The-Discovery-of-Handwashing
 Dr. Semmelweis and the Discovery of Handwashing.
-In 1847, the Hungarian physician Ignaz Semmelweis makes a break through discovery: He discovers hand washing.
-Contaminated hands was a major cause of child bed fever and by enforcing hand washing at his hospital he saved hundreds of lives.
+In 1847, the Hungarian physician Ignaz Semmelweis made a break through discovery: He discovered hand washing.
+Contaminated hands were a major cause of child bed fever and by enforcing hand washing at his hospital he saved hundreds of lives.

 # Datasets
 All the datasets used are posted here for reproducibility.